ShahriyariLab/A-Bio-Mechanical-PDE-model-of-breast-tumor-progression-in-MMTV-PyMT-mice/Sensitivity/README.md

 This folder contains file required for sensitivity analysis of total cancer cells to the model parameters in presence of immune cells influx.

-Corresponding paper: "A Bio-Mechanical PDE model of breast tumor progression in MMTV-PyMT mice"
+Corresponding paper: "A PDE Model of Breast Tumor Progression in MMTV-PyMT Mice"

 Code Authors: Navid Mohammad Mirzaei (https://github.com/nmirzaei) (https://sites.google.com/view/nmirzaei)